parmegv/leap_doc/docs/design/nicknym.md

 * Nicknym is protocol agnostic: Nicknym can be used with SMTP, XMPP, SIP, etc.
 * Nicknym relies on service provider adoption: With Nicknym, the strength of verification of public keys rests the degree to which a service provider adopts Nicknym.
 If a service provider does not support Nicknym, then effectively Nicknym opperates like STEED for that domain.

+**DANE**

+[DANE](https://datatracker.ietf.org/wg/dane/), and the specific proposal for [OpenPGP user keys using DANE](https://datatracker.ietf.org/doc/draft-wouters-dane-openpgp/), offer a standardized method for securely publishing and locating OpenPGP public keys in DNS.

+As noted above, DANE will be very cool if ever adopted widely, but user keys are probably not a good fit for DNSSEC, because of issues of observability of DNS queries and complexity on the server and client end.

 Nicknym protocol
 ==============================